 Step 3 requires the calculation of vessel category climate alignment and the total annual activity climate alignment using the voyage climate alignment data from step 2.
-There are three methods for undertaking these calculations: under the preferred pathway track, the calculation is either performed by a third party on behalf of the signatory together with a verification of the data (from step 1) and verification of the methodology for the calculation (from step 2), or by the signatory together with a validation of the data (from step 1) and verification of the methodology for the calculation (from steps 2 and 3) by a third party.
-If a signatory follows the Preferred Pathway Track already earlier in the information flow, it can employ the same third party for the verification it used for the calculations as long as the third party's capacity and expertise allows so, and the verification process is independent.
+There are three methods for undertaking these calculations: under the preferred pathway track, the calculation is either performed by a third party on behalf of the signatory together with a verification of the data (from step 1) and verification of the methodology for the calculation (from step 2), or by the signatory together with a validation of the data (from step 1) and verification of the methodology for the calculation (from step 2), or by the signatory follows the Preferred Pathway Track already earlier in the information flow, it can employ the same third party for the verification it used for the calculations as long as the third party's capacity and expertise allows so, and the verification process is independent.